XylotrupesGideon/public_CV/README.md

 A collaboration project between scientists and artist focussed on using art to communicate scientific knowledge and results to the general public. [[Certificate-English]](./Certificates/Art_of_Science_English.pdf)[[Certificate-German]](./Certificates/Art_of_Science_Deutsch.pdf)

 **Long night of Science** @[Ruperto Carola Universität Heidelberg](https://www.uni-heidelberg.de/en) _(September 2019)_<br>
-An university evening program during which we presented scientific topics to any interested member of the public. [[Certificate-English]](./Certificates/Guse_SciCom.pdf)
+An evening program during which we presented scientific topics to any interested member of the public. [[Certificate-English]](./Certificates/Guse_SciCom.pdf)

 **Kinder Uni** @[Ruperto Carola Universität Heidelberg](https://www.uni-heidelberg.de/en) _(September 2019)_<br>
-A scientific university program for primary school students. [[Certificate-English]](./Certificates/Guse_SciCom.pdf)
+A scientific program for primary school students. [[Certificate-English]](./Certificates/Guse_SciCom.pdf)

 **Kindergarden Uni** @[Ruperto Carola Universität Heidelberg](https://www.uni-heidelberg.de/en) <br>
-A scientific university program for children from the Marie Curie French/German pre-school in Heidelberg. [[Certificate-English]](./Certificates/Guse_SciCom.pdf)
+A scientific program for children from the Marie Curie French/German pre-school in Heidelberg. [[Certificate-English]](./Certificates/Guse_SciCom.pdf)

+**Botanical Garden Autumn festival 2018**
+A garden festival at the botanical garden Heidelberg with small scientific stations that introduced the general public to botanical knowledge.
+The stations topic was "The vines that surround us, wine, hops and ivy"

 ## University Engagement